Dragonrun1/uuid64type/README.md

 # Uuid64Type

-A custom Doctrine datatype for UUIDv4 values in MySQL database tables that offers a more compact format that can be useful for primary key columns.
+A custom Doctrine datatype for UUIDv4 values in database tables that offers a more compact format that can be useful for primary key columns.
 Also, includes helper traits to make integration easier.